onflow/flow-go/model/flow/sealing_segment.md

 ```

 **In case `head` contains multiple seals, we need _all_ the sealed blocks**, for the following reason:
 * All nodes locally maintain a copy of the protocol state.
-A system event may change the sate of the protocol state.
+A service event may change the state of the protocol state.
 * For Byzantine resilience, we don't want protocol-state changes to take effect immediately.
 Therefore, we process
   system events only after receiving a QC for the block.